cploujoux/toolkit/sdk-python/docs/beamlit/common/settings.md

 `init() ‑> beamlit.common.settings.Settings`
 :   Initializes the settings by parsing the `beamlit.yaml` file and setting up logging.

-    This function reads workspace and environment configurations from the current context, initializes the global SETTINGS variable, and configures the logger based on the log level.
+    This function reads workspace configuration from the current context, initializes the global SETTINGS variable, and configures the logger based on the log level.

     Returns: